chr92/slider/README.md

 Slider
 -------

-Markdown to Slides in a click
+Markdown to Slides in a click.